 Yes, your life will get better when YOU get better.
 Start investing in yourself mentally and physically.
 Make it a priority to learn and grow a little bit every day by building positive daily habits and sticking to them.
 The stronger you grow and become, the better your life will feel in the long run.

 4. Patience does not mean waiting and doing nothing.

 Patience involves productive activity.
 It means doing your very best with the resources available to you, while understanding that the results you seek are worth the required time and effort, and not available elsewhere for any less time and effort.

 Patience is the realization that the quality of your life in the long run is much more significant than the quantity of things you fill it with today.
 Patience is your willingness to accept and appreciate what you have right now, while you gradually work hard for the dreams and goals that matter most to you.

-5. You don’t need anything more to be happy.
+5. Most of us don’t need to buy anything more to be happy.

 Intuitively, you already know that the best stuff in life isn’t stuff at all, and that relationships, experiences, and meaningful work are the staples of a happy life.
 Yet you live in a consumer driven society where your mind is incessantly subjected to clever advertising ploys that drive you, against your better judgment, to buy material goods you don’t need or even want.

 And at a certain point, the excessive material objects you buy end up hurting the emotional needs advertisers would like you to believe they are meant to support.
 So next time you’re getting ready to make an impulsive purchase, ask yourself if this thing is really better than the things you already have.
 Or have you been momentarily tricked into believing that you’re dissatisfied with what you already have?
 (Read “Soulful Simplicity”.)

 6. You aren’t perfect, and neither is anyone else.